Dominican red onions with vinegar are a must on a number of our favorite dishes, it's easy to make and improves the flavor of whatever it garnishes.

 - 1 teaspoon salt, (or more, to taste)

-- 1 teaspoon freshly cracked pepper, (or to taste)
+- 1 teaspoon pepper (freshly-cracked, or ground), (or to taste)

 - Cooking onions: Heat oil in a skillet over low heat.
 Add onions and cook and stir until they become translucent (2-3 minutes).